Authors note: This post is based on the ideas from the book Two Beats Ahead by R. Michael Hendrix and Panos A. Panay

 This signaled to the students that I was a real person with real interests.
 It also created a space for them to share more about their likes and dislikes so I could connect with them much better.
 I love the example in the book of the bus driver who plays the hip-hop music station when taking the kids to school.
 Exposing the students to Nas and Lauren Hill gets them to learn more about what exists beyond their own sphere of influence.

-In discussing Madame Gandhi the authors do provide some revealing advice–“Connection is not a one way street; she has to know her audience, what they want and how to reach them”.
-I observe that many teachers make the mistake of bringing too much of themselves, or the wrong parts of themselves into the classroom.
-We have to be self-aware enough to know that we are dealing with students of different ages with different backgrounds, and different experiences.
-A skilled performer knows their audience and knows what they need to do to effectively reach them.
+In discussing Madame Gandhi the authors do provide some revealing advice–“Connection is not a one way street; she has to know her audience, what they want and how to reach them.”
+I observe that many teachers make the mistake of bringing too much of themselves or the wrong parts of themselves into the classroom.
+We have to be self-aware enough to know that we are dealing with students of different ages different backgrounds, and different experiences.
+The skilled performer knows their audience and knows what they need to do to effectively reach them.

-I think a new generation of educator is emerging that is more comfortable with bringing their personality into the classroom.
-They are leveraging social media and other technologies to crate connection.
+I think a new generation of educators is emerging that is more comfortable with bringing their personalities into the classroom.
+They are leveraging social media and other technologies to create connections.
 This is similar to the observations Jimmy Iovine had about the music industry in 2001.
 More so post-pandemic as more teachers leave the industry and a newer crop of creative educators enter the space.

 One final way of connecting is through expression.
 We can return to Madame Gandhi for this one–“I think people think they need to do things on a major scale, but I think the most important step is asking yourself, What is your sphere of influence?”.
 As the authors state, you will only be able to do this through “an awareness of your own personal strengths and a commitment to expressing what matters to you, to others.”